-You will be compensated up to a total of \$100 for completion of this study.
+You will be compensated up to a total of \$100 for your participation in the study to cover for transport, meal and communication.
 You will receive \$25 upon completing all baseline study procedures, \$25 for completing the continuous glucose monitor monitoring phase 3 months after random assignment, \$25 for completing the two continuous glucose monitors starting 6 months after random assignment, and \$25 for completing all 12 months of follow-up.
-An additional \$5 to \$10 will be provided to cover the costs of your transportation.